filizipek/CS300.2-AVL_tree/README.md

-# Word Frequency Analyzer using AVL Trees
+# Search Engine Project
 **Author:** Filiz İpek Oktay - 30780

 ### Overview
-This C++ program, developed for CS300 Homework 2, serves as a word frequency analyzer using AVL Trees.
+This C++ program, developed for CS300 Homework 2, serves as a search engine using AVL Trees.
 The application reads input from multiple files, builds an AVL Tree to store word frequencies across documents, and allows users to query the frequency of specific words.
 Additionally, users can remove words from the AVL Tree.

 ### Program Structure
 - **Main Program:**